Geometric modular flows in 2d CFT and beyond: Multiple intervals

 and is symmetric under $1\leftrightarrow 2$.

 Applying similar logic for each of the four terms, we obtain

 where $L_i = |X_i-Y_i|=\sqrt{-\Delta u_i \Delta v_i}$ is the proper length of region $i$.

-This result straightforwardly generalizes to the case of more than two intervals, and matches the entanglement entropy calculated in \cite{Casini:2009sr} for $p$ subregions.\footnote{Note that in \cite{Casini:2009sr}, the points $X_i$ and $Y_i$ lie on the same $t=0$ slice, whereas this is not required here.} The interesting point here is that we recovered the correct result for the entanglement entropy using only the local term \eqref{eq:fermionHam} in the modular Hamiltonian, suggesting the nonlocal term does not actually contribute.
+This result straightforwardly generalizes to the case of more than two intervals, and matches the vacuum state entanglement entropy calculated in \cite{Casini:2009sr} for $p$ subregions.\footnote{Note that in \cite{Casini:2009sr}, the points $X_i$ and $Y_i$ lie on the same $t=0$ slice, whereas this is not required here.} The interesting point here is that we recovered the correct result for the vacuum entanglement entropy using only the local term \eqref{eq:fermionHam} in the modular Hamiltonian, suggesting the nonlocal term does not actually contribute.
+Of course, we do not expect to recover the correct mutual information, since $\ket{\Psi_p}$ has no entanglement between the two subregions, and in particular the mutual information vanishes.
+On the other hand, the mutual information between two subregions in the vacuum state is nonvanishing.

-Note, while we have recovered the entanglement entropy in the vacuum state by instead considering a modified state whose modular Hamiltonian does not include the nonlocal term eq.~\eqref{eq:Hnonloc}, we do not expect to reproduce the mutual information in the vacuum state.
-This is because the nonlocal term encodes entanglement between the two regions (rather than between the joint subregion and its complement), and thus we expect a vanishing mutual information between the two regions in the modified state.
-On the other hand, the mutual information between these two regions in the vacuum is nonvanishing.